molgenis/VaSeBuilder/README.md

 VaSeBuilder is intended to build a validation set from acceptor and donor data that was sequenced with the same sequencer/sequencing platform and treated with the same preparation and capturing kit.
 (Please see the documentation later as to why...)
+&nbsp;

+&nbsp;

 ## Basic usage
 To run VaSeBuilder run vase.py and set all required parameters via the command line.
-The list of parameters is listed below and can also be viewed via _python vase.py -h_.
+The program parameters are listed below and can also be viewed via _python vase.py -h_.
 VaSeBuilder requires the location of one or more valid VCF and BAM directories.
 If one of the directories does not exist of does not contain any VCF files the folder will be skipped but the program can still continue if data from other directories can still be used.\